pabloolvr/Ouclos/README.md

 ## Project Description
 ### Navigation Diagram
+The website was developed using React, NodeJS and Redux, used to manage the application states.
+MongoDB was used for the backend.
 ![NavigationDiagram](https://user-images.githubusercontent.com/48020553/126726170-3f1b2ef5-7a46-4ff0-9951-47b662b73da8.jpg)
 ## Source comments
-The website was developed using React, NodeJS and Redux, used to manage the application states.
-MongoDB was used for the backend.
+The source code of the project is consisted of two parts, frontend and backend.
+### Frontend
+The frontend part contains all files related to the visual part of the system.
+It has a global ```index.css``` file
+### Backend

 ## Test plan
 ## Test results
 ## Execution procedure